Book Guide / Reading Order

 Unicorn Western

-Ah, Sean’s and my most gonzo series!
+Ah, Sean’s and my most gonzo series and my biggest legacy book!
 It’s what it sounds like: a gunslinger rides a talking unicorn who’s also a total asshole.
 UW is one of the few books that’s okay for kids to read.
 Sean and I wrote it when our kids were in their tweens, and they all read it.
 There’s no swearing and only light, Western-style violence.

-The premise is silly, but by the end the scope is enormous: still safe for kids, but definitely adult-level complexity by the final page.
-People compare the complete saga to The Dark Tower.
-There are 9 short books in the core series (sometimes bundled into “Full Saga” you see above, plus a prequel called Unicorn Genesis.
-A side book called Unicorn Heathens is coming in 2025 or beyond, followed by Unicorn Apocalypse, which chronicles events that come after Unicorn Western.
+The premise is silly, but by the end the scope is enormous.
+People compare the complete saga to The Dark Tower, with one reviewer adding “… if Stephen King had been on acid when he wrote it.”
+There are 9 short books in the core series (sometimes bundled into “Full Saga” that you see above, plus a prequel called Unicorn Genesis.
+A side book called Unicorn Heathens is coming in 2025, followed by Unicorn Apocalypse, which chronicles events that come after Unicorn Western.

-As before, I’d recommend reading in the order I wrote them, which is above
+As before, I’d recommend reading in the order I wrote them:

 Robot Proletariat